What are they?

 What are the annual income limits?

 The minimum income limit is 4 per cent of the account balance as calculated on 1 July each income year or on the commencement date in the first income year.
+The minimum income limit is temporarily reduced to 2 per cent in 2019/20 and 2020/21.

 In the first income year the minimum payment is pro-rated based on the days remaining in the income year that follow the commencement date.